ansemin/Doc2Md/README.md

 ### 3. Run the Application

-Depending on your file structure, if `main.py` is in `src/` or the project root, do one of the following:
+Depending on your file structure, if `main.py` is in `src/` or the project root, use one of the following commands:

 ```bash
 # If main.py is at the project root: